tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ]
 {% endhighlight %}

-You may store as many key-value pairs as you like in a dictionary.
-What you name your keys should help relate your data to real-world models.
+What you name your keys -- i.e. name and age -- and how you nest collections of elements should help relate your data to real-world models.

 ### Accessing Dictionaries

-To access a dictionary element, specify the key within square brackets.
+To access a dictionary item, specify a key within square brackets.

 {% highlight py %}
 print( studentdict['name'] )  # displays Sam